 Huge congratulations to all of the finalists who took part:

-Duel is a SaaS platform which allows brands to create gamified advocacy experiences allowing their customers to earn points and rewards for completing tasks like referring friends, sharing data, social posting and creating user-generated content.
+- Duel is an SaaS platform which allows brands to create gamified advocacy experiences allowing their customers to earn points and rewards for completing tasks like referring friends, sharing data, social posting and creating user-generated content.

-Sparkbox is a SaaS AI platform helping retailers make the most of inventory they already own, offering on-demand price optimisation recommendations to reduce stock and improve profitability.
+- Sparkbox is an SaaS AI platform helping retailers make the most of inventory they already own, offering on-demand price optimisation recommendations to reduce stock and improve profitability.